 This course is open to all students who are continuing their study of the violin, viola, cello, or double bass.
 Emphasis is on the highest quality of performance and the development of ensemble technique.
-We will take on works of various styles from multiple musical eras.
-In the process, we will study the history and theory of these works as we strive towards informed musicianship.
+In addition to building skills through concert repertoire, we will improve our instrumental abilities through daily warm-ups and exercises.
+Throughout the year, students in orchestra will also deepen their musical understanding through lessons on rhythm, pitch, music vocabulary,and comprehensive musicianship